 We advocate that the bar to the art world remains high.
 If you're not elite, get beat!
 Ambience Factory.
 Be you, but better.TM

-AŤ

 Raqs Media Collective express similar frustration over the concept of the 'artist as individual' in their text 'Additions, Subtractions: On Collectives and Collectivities'.
 Here, they describe this solitary figure as "a momentary blip in the long human history of deviated practices" which "may have prevented a consciousness about the space of art-making as a commons from emerging".
 Within their practice they do not subscribe to individual ownership of ideas or a formal division of labour among the group.
 Working as part of the co-op Modern Clay is for me a way of neutralising the competition inherent within art and neoliberal capital.
 The co-op is a shared undertaking, which we all take responsibility for.
 Through its membership different possibilities are opened up by the energies present within the group - although being a co-op also means operating within a framework of legal and economic terms which may at first seem alien to the open nature of the situation you're trying to facilitate.
 Similarly, as a freelance art worker you may often find yourself operating in ways that feel unfamiliar - as a hyper efficient 'business-professional freelancer'.
 In the world of the art technician, for example, pay rates are closely linked to time, yet value is not necessarily placed on the time of the artist in the same way.
 How often has a technician earned more installing an exhibition than the artist who created the content?
 Sometimes, an artist installing their own work in a show is the only sure fire way to get paid.
 So why would an artist agree to work for free?
 We're back to the Death of the Author, who is very much alive and well - except the concept of the artist as an individual is now tied to the neoliberal responsibility for networked self-promotion.
-Suzi Osborn Yugesh Walia, African Oasis, Birmingham Film and Video Workshop, 1982.
-Black Hole Club, Under Different Stars, 2019.
-Photo: Marcin SZ.
-Sarah Taylor Silverwood leading a 'ceramics and illustration' workshop as part of the Modern Clay Summer School, 2019.
+Suzi Osborn - 1 Yugesh Walia, African Oasis, Birmingham Film and Video Workshop, 1982. - 2 Black Hole Club, Under Different Stars, 2019.
+Photo: Marcin SZ. - 3 Sarah Taylor Silverwood leading a 'ceramics and illustration' workshop as part of the Modern Clay Summer School, 2019.
+Photo: Modern Clay. - 4 Outcomes from the 'ceramics and illustration' workshop as part of the Modern Clay Summer School, 2019.
 Photo: Modern Clay.
-Outcomes from the 'ceramics and illustration' workshop as part of the Modern Clay Summer School, 2019.
-Photo: Modern Clay.

 "Art practice can and should have an actual 'function' in the real political struggles beyond the gallery."
-De'Anne Crooks in conversation with Keith Piper Though he would modestly refute the sentiment, Keith Piper's career and body of work from the 1980s onwards has undoubtably laid a foundation for practising contemporary artists of the Black diaspora.
-My own practice has been significantly influenced by the conversations had by the Blk Art Group, making this meeting all the more extraordinary.
-In addition to bantering about our love for the West Midlands, our shared cultural values and our mutual belief of what art should and can do in complex times, Keith and I discovered remarkable parallels within the intricate areas of our practice.
-One of the most humbling and important conversations of my life, unpacking the politics of art and Blackness with the formidable Keith Piper has been an unforgettable moment that confronts the purpose of my own artwork, some of which is featured here alongside works by Keith from the 1980s.
+Exodus Crooks in conversation with Keith Piper Though he would modestly refute the sentiment, Keith Piper's career and body of work from the 1980s onwards has undoubtably laid a foundation for practising contemporary artists of the Black diaspora.